 We will do all that we can to get each of them returned home safely to their families.

-Secretary of State Mike Pompeo describing, yeah, days away.
+25 to the top of the hour, Secretary of State Mike Pompeo describing, yeah, days away.

 Why is that so complicated for people to understand?

-Not that complicated to figure out because before he even arrived, when our embassy was under attack, what did we see written on the wall?
+Not that complicated to figure out because before he even arrived when our embassy was under attack, what did we see written on the wall?

-Solomon is our leader.
+Soleimani is our leader.

 It's hard for the good people to understand evil.

-We discussed Hitler and Stalin and fascism and Nazism and Imperial Japan and Mao and Cambodia and the killing fields.
+And when you talk about it in this sense, over 100 million human souls destroyed in the last century, we discussed Hitler and Stalin and fascism and Nazism and Imperial Japan and Mao and Cambodia and the killing fields.

-That's a hundred million plus human souls.
+That's 100 million plus human souls.

-But that's a lot of people killed because of evil.
+We don't have an exact figure, but that's a lot of people killed because of evil.

 And every case that I just mentioned, that's evil.